 Additive/Variant Analysis: This variant analysis indicates BAM is less favorable than the traditional mission model, which would not be true if all those surveyed were business majors.
 To overcome this the article supported additional business training, which is what the organization I am working with is aiming to do.
 Given the right information, missionaries learn how the BAM model is a more legitimate and beneficial way to conduct business in an effort to share Christ.
 As a BAM practitioner, it is important to maintain the understanding that non BAM’mers will need additional information and testimonials to accept this new concept.

 Contextualization: We believe that previous missionaries were followers of Jesus that may not have had business training.
 The Training Program I’m designing will be tested on business majors because we believe they can provide a different and much needed skill set that is needed on the mission field.
-As Christians, they will need to understand their spiritual gifts and be firmly rooted in their faith to complete Candidate School and go out into the mission field.
+Christians will need to understand their spiritual gifts and be firmly rooted in their faith to complete Candidate School and go out into the mission field.
 There are differences between those that go into the mission field with specific training; and business professionals/career majors who choose to do BAM.
 Positive differences that need to be shared openly with mission field staff/mentors in order to have all involved know what job they are capable to do within the business and what they should do to provide community outreach that will help showcase them as salt and light.

 Source Six: Wickman, G. (2011).
 Traction - Get a Grip on Your Business. https://a.co/d/2eGkrgl